aarifhsn/plugins/afs-crud/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
-This is the initial release of the WP CRUD plugin.
+This is the initial release of the AFS CRUD plugin.
 Ensure that you back up your site before installing any new plugin.

 == Screenshots ==